NCGibbon/airline-reservation-system/README.md

 No, but seriously this is not secure.
 I *could* make it secure, but I have neither the time nor the motivation to do that.

 Start it by running initial.py.
 You'll need the [MySQL connector](http://dev.mysql.com/downloads/connector/python/) for Python 3.4, and the tkinter library.
+You'll also need to have a MySQL database set up, and the credentials inserted in databaseConnection.py.